Humanoid

 JumpHeight

-Provides control over the height a Humanoid jumps in studs.
-The starting value of this property is determined by the value of StarterPlayer.CharacterJumpHeight, which defaults to 7.2.
+Provides control over the height a Humanoid jumps, in studs.
+The starting value of this property is determined by the value of StarterPlayer.CharacterJumpHeight which defaults to 7.2.

 JumpPower

 Determines how much upwards force is applied to the Humanoid when jumping.
-The starting value of this property is determined by the value of StarterPlayer.CharacterJumpPower, which defaults to 50 and is constrained between 0 and 1000.
+The starting value of this property is determined by the value of StarterPlayer.CharacterJumpPower which defaults to 50 and is constrained between 0 and 1000.
+Note that jumps are also influenced by the Workspace.Gravity property which determines the acceleration due to gravity.

 MaxHealth

-The maximum value of a Humanoid's Humanoid.Health.
-The value of this property is used with the value of the Humanoid.Health property to size the default health bar display.
+The value of this property is used alongside the Health property to size the default health bar display.
+When a humanoid's Health reaches MaxHealth, its health bar may not be displayed, depending on its HealthDisplayType property.

 MaxSlopeAngle